xparadoxical/gddocs/docs/endpoints/rewards/getGJRewards.md

 ### Required Parameters

-**udid** - A unique identifier for the user's device, can be replaced with anything
+**udid** - A unique identifier for the user's device.
+This IS validated so you'll get a -1 if this is invalid

 **secret** - Wmfd2893gb7